jgazeau/bmyc/README.md

 ### How to hold a version?

-To hold a version, set the `hold` parameter for the specific asset to `true`:
+To hold a version of an asset, and therefore don't update it during the update process, set the `hold` parameter for the specific asset to `true`:
 ```json
 {
   ...